agadiffe/WindowsMize/README.md

 )
 ```

-You can provide an optional "User" parameter to the script to apply the settings to a specific user.
+You can provide an optional "User" parameter to apply the settings for a specific user.
 This user must have logged-in at least once.

 ```powershell